chloejchou/balloon/README.md

 This project will be implemented with the following technologies:

-- Vanilla JavaScript and `jquery` for overall structure and game logic
+- Vanilla JavaScript for overall structure and game logic
-- `Three.js` with `WebGL` for DOM manipulation and rendering,
+- `Three.js` with `WebGL` for DOM manipulation and rendering

 ### Implementation Timeline